iBlacksus/BSRadioWaves/README.md

 ![Image](DemoResources/iphone.png)
 ![Image](DemoResources/watch.png)

-# BSRadioWaves is available for personal usage ONLY!
-Commercial usage is prohibited!

 ## Usage

 ######To run the project, clone the repo, and run `pod install` from the project directory first.